-Adriel Rest Home & Adriel House – Spark of Life Centres of Excellence
+Adriel Rest Home & Adriel House – Spark of Life Centre of Excellence

 Adriel House & Rest Home are two small homes adjacent to each other